 While these debates do continue, there is one interesting question that keeps popping up.
 Is marijuana a depressant or stimulant?
 The answer to this question is important because it helps aid in people’s understanding of the effects of the drug.
 In the sections below, we will be addressing whether is marijuana a depressant or is Marijuana a stimulant.
 We will also delve into the potential for addiction should someone like you want to start using marijuana regularly.

 If you know someone already struggling with an addiction to marijuana, call us today at 772-774-3872.

 For educational purposes, we want to take a moment to discuss the two main active ingredients found in marijuana: THC and CBD.

 Marijuana’s primary active ingredient is called tetrahydrocannabinol or THC.
-This is the actual chemical that produces most of the effects of marijuana.
-It accomplishes this by attaching itself and influencing the receptors in the brain that control:
+This is the actual chemical that produces most of the effects of marijuana, including its hallucinogenic effects.
+It accomplishes this by attaching itself and influencing the receptors in the brain and spinal cord that control:

 - Sensory perception

 The second most prominent active ingredient is CBD, which stands for cannabidiol.
 This ingredient is found directly in the hemp plant, which is closely related to the marijuana plant but not the same.
 There is no evidence that CBD affects any receptors in the brain.
 Therefore, it cannot produce a “high.”

 Before we try to answer whether cannabis is a depressant or a stimulant, we should start by defining the possible drug classifications according to the National Institute of Drug Abuse.